miguelaledesma/miguelaledesma/README.md

 - 👀 I’m interested technology that makes our lives better and changes the world as we know it.
 - 🌱 I’m currently an intern at cloud hosting start up for Urbit.
-- 💞️ I’m looking to join a team who cares about continually improving everyone around them.
+- 💞️ I'm interested in joining a team where I can ship code at scale and have immense impact.
 - 👀 I love basketball, playing Kanoodle on my free time and being in the sun (to get a tan lol).
 - 📫 How to reach me?
 You can reach me by email: miguelledesma33@gmail.com or via LinkedIn www.linkedin.com/in/miguel-ledesma-720s